Gotta003/Nano-33-On-Inference-Keyword-Spotting/README.md

 └─────────────────────────────────┴────────────────────────┴───────────────┘
 ```

 When exporting the model.h using the code or the xxd, remember to move that header to the folder deployment in order to be included in the final sketch.
+The model with this achieves a 90% of accuracy being good enough for the deployment.

 ## Deployment
 If you insert new classes, you have to modify the array "char* class_names[]", since these are labels and if you performed a new training, copy and paste from the notes "MFCC_MEAN" and "MFCC_STD" values.
 After this, the model will run on inference on the device and when performed a movement will appear a classification with the probability of being a specific movement.
 The data processing and feature extraction and normalization are done in "deployment" folder.
 The CMSIS enables to have less code and the totality occupied a total of 87% of the total memory, since it has to upload in it the real-time audio processing.
+The results are as expected coherent with a general easiness in finding clap, tap and silence, the only one that struggles is the snap, but that is due the quality of the input dataset recording.

 [Go to Table of Contents](#table-of-contents)